VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 ### Generic HTTP proxy for different backends

-`vmauth` can proxy requests to different backends depending on the requested path, path, [query args](https://en.wikipedia.org/wiki/Query_string) and any HTTP request header.
+`vmauth` can proxy requests to different backends depending on the requested path, [query args](https://en.wikipedia.org/wiki/Query_string) and any HTTP request header.

 For example, the following [`-auth.config`](#auth-config) instructs `vmauth` to make the following: